jamalhassouni/todoApp/README.md

 ## Todo List React js and PHP
 ## Details
-A single-page web application, built using the React framework And php
+A single-page web application, built using the React framework , php And Mysql

 Create and edit a task You can also delete it and you can change its order within its existing list You can make them as completed or incomplete
-This application was developed based on React js and  PHP
+This application was developed based on React js and  PHP , Mysql

 Check the online demo [here](https://jamal-app.netlify.com/)